universitytheater/utheater.github.io/_templates/show-template-verbose.md

 layout: show-info
 slug: SHORTENED VERSION OF SHOW NAME # (e.g. much-ado, midsummer, etc.) - must be one word (or hyphenated) and lowercase - required
+hidden: false # Change this to true to hide this show from the shows list page.
+The show will still have

 title: SHOW TITLE # required